Author

 Planning talent needs in line with a business’s objectives makes strategic sense.
 By taking a holistic view of available skills - both within the organisation and beyond - talent management professionals can ensure their workforces operate at maximum efficiency.

 However, according to research from Gartner, just 21% of HR leaders believe their organisations are effectively using talent data to shape talent acquisition and recruiting strategies, improve employee engagement, and inform other business decisions.
-So, what does an effective workforce planning strategy really look like?
-And how can your business benefit from taking this approach?
-Here's what you need to know about workforce planning.

 Workforce planning is the process of ensuring that the right people, with the right skills, are in the right place at the right time to deliver a business’s commercial strategy.
 Today, effective (and even advanced) workforce planning is a feasible talent management strategy for any size company, thanks to the widespread availability of advanced HR and talent analytics tools.